mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

         )
 ```

-That means that the choice of business unit by itself explains 2.5% of promotions, i.e. not miles away from the 3.9% direct effect.
-From an intervention perspective, this result confirms that BigBankCorp should focus on fighting discrimination, whether it prioritises ethics, or the its annual sustainability report.
+That means that the choice of business unit by itself explains 2.5% of promotions, which is not miles away from the 3.9% direct effect but smaller.
+From an intervention perspective, this result confirms that BigBankCorp should focus on fighting discrimination, whether top management prioritise ethics or numbers published the annual sustainability report.

 #### Non additive effects